Women in Tri‑Cities STEM Tourism

 Manhattan Project National Historical Park, Hanford

-As the Site Manager for the Hanford Unit of the Manhattan Project National Historical Park, Becky Burghart leads the National Park Service presence in the Tri-Cities, Washington.
+As the Site Manager for the Hanford Unit of the Manhattan Project National Historical Park, Becky Burghart leads the National Park Service presence in Tri-Cities, Washington.
 A primary focus for Becky is collaborating with park staff and partners to ensure the park shares the broad story of the Manhattan Project and creates opportunities for visitors of all ages and backgrounds to connect to the profound history and legacies of the Manhattan Project.

 Becky has worked with the National Park Service for 20 years.
-Prior to her current position, she spent eight years at White Sands National Park as the Interpretation Program Manager.
+Before her current position, she spent eight years at White Sands National Park as the Interpretation Program Manager.
 She has also worked in interpretation at Chamizal National Memorial and Grand Teton and Mesa Verde national parks.
 She holds an MS in Conservation Social Science from the University of Idaho and served as a Peace Corps Volunteer in Ecuador.

 In 1942, the US government created the top-secret Manhattan Project to develop the world’s first atomic weapons.
 Women were instrumental in the success of the project, but most women worked in secretarial or similar positions.
-At Hanford, women made up nine percent of the workforce, one percent of the supervisors, and only one woman-- Leona Woods Marshall Libby –was on the team that built the world’s first nuclear reactor and oversaw the B Reactor at Hanford.
+At Hanford, women made up nine percent of the workforce, one percent of the supervisors, and only one woman-- Leona Woods Marshall Libby–was on the team that built the world’s first nuclear reactor and oversaw the B Reactor at Hanford.
 Career opportunities for women in STEM fields were very limited at that time.
 Women like Leona Libby, Marie Curie, and Lise Meitner created opportunities for future generations of women to excel in STEM careers.
 But much work remains today as women continue to remain underrepresented in the science, computing, and engineering job fields.

 Colleen French